BTA exclusive

 "There is interest in Bulgarian literature in the English-speaking world, I would say, but the whole thing is very difficult because of the lack of support, I think, first from publishers in Bulgaria, but mostly from the Bulgarian government," Buxton noted.

 He remembered participating in an event in London focusing on Balkan literature, where he had presented a lecture on Bulgaria.
 "There were speakers from Turkiye, from Albania, from Romania, and myself.
 And I think [authors] Alec Popov and Kapka Kasabova were also there.
 Just to give you an example - about 20 people came from the Romanian Embassy, and about as many from the Albanian embassy.
 The number of people from the Bulgarian Embassy was zero.
 I do not mean to criticize because I know Svetla Dionisieva [the head of the Bulgarian Culture Institute in London] very well.
 She is a fantastic woman who is fighting in England for Bulgarian culture.
 But she is somewhat isolated.
 And she was sent on other assignments that day, otherwise she would have been there," said Buxton.
-He noted that there were "seeds of hope" as the subject is being raised more frequently, including at events such as the International Book Fair and the Alley of the Book in Sofia."
+He noted that there were "seeds of hope" as the subject is being raised more frequently, including at events such as the International Book Fair and the Book Alley in Sofia."

 He hopes that the success of Georgi Gospodinov, who won the International Booker Prize in 2023 together with translator Angela Rodel for his novel Time Shelter, will "open the door a little" for other Bulgarian writers "because they have great qualities".